os-fpga/1st-CLaaS/README.md

 This repository is generally working, and is under active development in the summer of 2019 with sponsorship from Google through <a href="https://summerofcode.withgoogle.com/" target="_blank" atom_fix="_">Google Summer of Code</a>.
 A working <a href="https://github.com/alessandrocomodi/fpga-webserver/tree/master/apps/mandelbrot" target="_ blank">Mandelbrot explorer</a> is included.
 This demo is hosted at <a href="http://fractalvalley.net" target="_blank" atom_fix="_">FractalValley.net</a>.

+Anything and everything is subject to change at this point, especially with respect to the interface provided by the framework for applications to build upon.
+So, you should build on a specific version of the framework and expect to do some debugging if you choose to upgrade by pulling from master.

 # Main Contributors